-Thus, we focus our analysis on short-term money market rates.
-Clearly there are difficulties in identifying a single interest rate measure as the monetary policy instrument for the whole of our sample period.
-In most countries, the operating procedures in money markets have evolved considerably in recent years, with greater emphasis being placed on repurchase operations as opposed to discount window lending (see Bernanke and Mihov, 1997).
-Furthermore, the degree to which a CB exercises close control over short-term money market rates depends critically on the way in which changes in monetary policy are signalled, and this has changed through time.
-Arguably, therefore, one might want to use different interest rate measures as the policy instrument at different times (e.g. discount rates in the early part of the sample and repo or call money rates towards the end of the sample period).
+As in other recent attempts to estimate monetary authorities' reaction functions (see Clarida et al., 1998), we focus on short-term money market rates as the policy instrument14.
+Clearly there are difficulties in identifying a single interest rate measure as the monetary policy instrument for the whole of our sample period (see Bernanke and Mihov, 1995).
+One might want to use different interest rate measures as the policy instrument at different times (e.g. discount rates in the early part of the sample and repo or call money rates towards the end of the sample period).
 But such fine distinctions would inevitably be arbitrary, and in any case short-term money market rates will largely reflect the authorities' monetary policy stance under different operating procedures.